Y-Less/inprogressfiles/open.mp/pawn-lang/pawn-lang.md

 them by hand.
 In addition, there is no reason why a lexical scanner cannot peek ahead in the text or jump back to a mark that it set earlier —which is one of the criterions for choosing a state implementation in the first place, and finally, solutions like trie lookups are likely simpler to design and implement while being at least as quick.

 What I have side-stepped in this book is a formal description for the notation in the state diagrams —in part because it is in line with the usual notation.
 For a state, the rounded rectangle holds the name of the state and optionally a brief description of what the state entry function does.
 The
-arrow for
-a transition contains the name of the event (or pseudo-event), an
+arrow for a transition contains the name of the event (or pseudo-event), an
-optional
-condition between square brackets and an optional action behind a slash (“/”).
+optional condition between square brackets and an optional action behind a slash (“/”).

+##### 50 ♙ A tutorial introduction
+***

 • Program verification

 Should the compiler/interpreter not catch all bugs?
 This rhetorical question has both technical and philosophical sides.
 I will forego all
-non-technical
-aspects and only mention that, in practice, there is a tradeoff between the
-“expressiveness” of a computer language and the “enforced correctness” (or “provable correctness’) of programs in that language.
+non-technical aspects and only mention that, in practice, there is a tradeoff between the “expressiveness” of a computer language and the “enforced correctness” (or “provable correctness’) of programs in that language.
 Making a language very “strict” is not a solution if work needs to be done that exceeds the size of a toy program.
 A too strict language leaves the programmer struggling with the